samuel-jimenez/GramEditor/docs/src/extensions/languages.md

 This query detects runnable scripts in package.json and composer.json files.

 The `@run` capture specifies where the run button should appear in the editor.
-Other captures, except those prefixed with an underscore, are exposed as environment variables with a prefix of `TEHANU_CUSTOM_$(capture_name)` when running the code.
+Other captures, except those prefixed with an underscore, are exposed as environment variables with a prefix of `GRAM_CUSTOM_$(capture_name)` when running the code.

 | Capture | Description                                            |
 | ------- | ------------------------------------------------------ |